 3. One professional passport sized (3,5 x 4,5 sm) photo on a white background.
 The picture should be done on black-and-white or color matt or gloss paper.
 Please, be aware that your photo should be neatly cut out and glued to the specially marked place of the application form.

-4. A letter of invitation (original only) authorized by Russian Ministry of Internal Affairs or its local offices, or by the Russian Foreign Ministry.
-Every invitation must contain name in full, date of birth, citizenship and passport number of the applicant, name of hosting organisation, reason and period of visit.
-Invitation must be signed by authorised person and carry the official seal of Interior Ministry.
-The Consulate reserves the right to request the original or copy of a cover letter from the Russian host organization with information about the traveller, destinations, terms and purpose of visit.
+4. A letter of invitation (original only) authorized by the Russian Ministry of Internal Affairs or its local offices, or by the Russian Foreign Ministry.
+Every invitation must contain the name in full, date of birth, citizenship and passport number of the applicant, name of hosting organization, reason, and period of visit.
+The invitation must be signed by an authorized person and carry the official seal of the Interior Ministry.
+The Consulate reserves the right to request the original or copy of a cover letter from the Russian host organization with information about the traveler, destinations, terms and purpose of visit.

 Should the Consulate wish to contact you, please state clearly your contact telephone number (office and after hours) in the application form.

-Apart from humanitarian visa, you may be required to present at the border check point your invitation from a Russian host organization, as well as evidence of your ability to support yourself during the travel.
+Apart from a humanitarian visa, you may be required to present at the border checkpoint your invitation from a Russian host organization, as well as evidence of your ability to support yourself during the travel.

 Single-entry visa is valid for one visit to Russia with the specified dates of arrival and departure.